Evizero/AugmentorDeprecated.jl/docs/tutorials/augmentation.rst

 =================================

-The term *data augmentation* is commonly used to describe the process of applying label-preserving transformations on some dataset, with the hope that their output (i.e. the newly generated observations) bias the model towards learning better features.
+The term *data augmentation* is commonly used to describe the process of applying label-preserving transformations to some dataset, with the hope that their output (i.e. the newly generated observations) bias the model towards learning better features.
-Depending on the structure and semantics of the data, this is can be a difficult problem by itself.
+Depending on the structure and semantics of the data, coming up with such transformations can be a challenge by itself.

-Images are a special class of data that have interesting some properties in respect to their structure.
-For example do the dimensions of an image (i.e. the pixel) have a spatial relationship to each other.
+Images are a special class of data that have some interesting properties in respect to their structure.
+For example exhibit the dimensions of an image (i.e. the pixel) a spatial relationship to each other.
-Because images are such a popular and special case of data it deserves its own sub category, which we will unsurprisingly refer to as **image augmentation**.
+Because images are such a popular and special case of data, they deserve their own sub category, which we will unsurprisingly refer to as **image augmentation**.

-The general idea is that if we want our model to generalize well, we should try to design the learning process in such a way as to bias the model into learning such properties.
+The general idea is the following: if we want our model to generalize well, then we should design the learning process in such a way as to bias the model into learning such information equivariant properties.
-One way to do this is via the design of the model itself, which for example is was idea behind convolutional neural networks.
+One way to do this is via the design of the model itself, which for example was idea behind convolutional neural networks.

 An orthogonal approach - and the focus of the rest if this tutorial
-- to bias the model to learn about this information equi-variance is by using label-preserving transformations
+- to bias the model to learn about this information equi-variance, is by using label-preserving transformations

 Label-preserving Transformations
 ---------------------------------

-Before we go and train a model using some augmentation pipeline we should invest some time to decide on an appropriate set of transformations.
-Some of these transformations also have parameters to tune.
-In that we we should also make sure that we settle on a decent set of parameters for those.
+Before we attempt to train a model using some augmentation pipeline we should invest some time in deciding on an appropriate set of transformations.
+Some of these transformations also have parameters to tune, and we should also make sure that we settle on a decent set of values for those.

 What constitutes as "decent" depends on the dataset.
 In general we want the augmented images to be fairly dissimilar to the originals.